Refine and Represent: Region-to-Object Representation Learning

 \section{Related Works}

-\paragraph{Image-level Self-Supervised Pretraining} Self-supervised learning algorithms aim to learn representations from unlabelled data that are effective for a desired task, such as a transfer task that may include a limited number of labels~\citep{bengio2013representation}.
-Early works in discriminative visual representation learning focused on training encoders to predict the position of an image patch ~\citep{doersch2015unsupervised, noroozi2016unsupervised}, predict the angle of rotation ~\citep{gidaris2018unsupervised}, and predict the colors in a grayscale image ~\citep{zhang2016colorful}.
-Current methods have shifted away from explicit rotation or color predicition, and instead, train an encoder to learn representations that are invariant to data augmentations ~\citep{he2020momentum, chen2020simple, grill2020bootstrap, chen2021exploring, caron2021emerging, Reed_2021_CVPR, misra2020self}.
-This form of pretraining, known as instance discrimination pretraining, is often achived through contrastive learning ~\citep{oord2018representation} or a teacher-student dual-network formulation\cite{grill2020bootstrap}.
+\paragraph{Image-Level Self-Supervised Pretraining} Self-supervised learning aims to learn representations from unlabelled data in such a way that they are informative and effective when transferred to downstream tasks~\cite{bengio2013representation}.
+Early works in discriminative visual representation learning focused on training encoders to predict the position of an image patch ~\cite{doersch2015unsupervised, noroozi2016unsupervised}, predict the angle of rotation ~\cite{gidaris2018unsupervised}, and predict the colors in a grayscale image ~\cite{zhang2016colorful}.
+Current methods have shifted to training an encoder to learn representations that are invariant to data augmentations ~\cite{he2020momentum, chen2020simple, grill2020bootstrap, chen2021exploring, caron2021emerging, Reed_2021_CVPR, misra2020self}.
+This form of pretraining, known as instance discrimination, is often achieved through contrastive learning ~\cite{oord2018representation} or a teacher-student dual-network \cite{grill2020bootstrap}.
 The contrastive objective encourages representations from the same image to be invariant to data augmentations and dissimilar to representations from other images (commonly referred to as negatives).
-Unlike contrastive objectives, Siamese representational learning methods do not rely on negatives and are thus less reliant on batch size ~\citep{grill2020bootstrap,chen2021exploring}.
+On the contrary, Siamese representational learning methods do not rely on negatives. ~\cite{grill2020bootstrap,chen2021exploring}.